 Furniss Book Award

-The Edgar S. Furniss Book Award commemorates the founding director of the Mershon Center for International Security Studies at the Ohio State University.
+The Edgar S. Furniss Book Award commemorates the founding director of the Mershon Center for International Security Studies at The Ohio State University.
 The award is conferred on a first book in English that makes an exceptional contribution to the understanding of international, national, and/or human security.

 The committee will consider single- or co-authored first monographs from any relevant discipline.
 (In case of co-authorship, it must be the first monograph for both authors.)
 Submissions will be evaluated for original research, persuasive interpretation, theoretical contribution, and implications for policy or practice.